robertmartin8/PyPortfolioOpt/docs/RiskModels.rst

 Risk Models
 ###########

-In addition to the expected returns, mean-variance optimisation requires a **risk model**, some way of quantifying asset risk.
+In addition to the expected returns, mean-variance optimization requires a **risk model**, some way of quantifying asset risk.
 The most commonly-used risk model is the covariance matrix, which describes asset volatilities and their co-dependence.
 This is important because one of the principles of diversification is that risk can be